Welcome to our perennial plant nursery!

 Imagine More Perennial Plants Than You Can Imagine, Delivered To You.

-Vinca (vin-kuh) Periwinkle, Apocynaceae Family.
+Vinca (vin-kuh) (common periwinkle, greater periwinkle) Apocynaceae Family.
 Trailing or creeping herbs that are sometimes evergreen, sometimes shrubby.
 Vinca are primarily from the warmer regions of Europe and Asia.
 Primarily ground covers, they grow to 2 or 3 feet long, and do best with some shade.
 They require a great deal of moisture and if allowed to dry out, they will quickly die.
 They have opposite leaves and small, funnel-shaped flowers.
 A sprinkling of fertilizer in early spring, at the same time it is sheared back to remove any growth that may have winter-burn, promotes dense, healthy new shoots.

 Enjoy vinca's colorful blooms from spring through fall.
 The blue, purple, or white flowers provide a colorful accent to the shiny, green foliage.
 This easy, adaptable groundcover tolerates a wide range of soil conditions.
 Note: It can also grow very quickly -- to the point some gardeners call it invasive.